This post may contain affiliate links, from which we earn an income.

 You only do this stuff once, so it’s worth doing it as well as you can afford to.
 Do not use the touts outside the Colosseum, they will sell you every story in the book to get you to buy a ticket for €30 which is a total rip-off.
 You will not skip the line and be provided with a rushed and uninformed tour.

 The Colosseum is vast and when you understand the history, terrifying.
-As you walk in through one of the entrance arches, you get a sense of how a slave might have felt, going to face execution by wild animal.
-The Romans were so civilised in many ways, and yet so uncivilised in others.
+As you walk in through one of the entrance arches, the sheer scale of the ancient building becomes apparent.
+The Romans built such a civilised building and used it in the most uncivilised of ways.

 The architecture is breathtaking, huge blocks of stone and marble juxtaposed with delicate decorations and carving.
-You can imagine how the Colosseum must have felt full of bloodthirsty locals; like a modern day football stadium with fans chanting and signing, but for death, not goals.
+Imagine how the Colosseum must have felt full of bloodthirsty locals; like a modern day football stadium with fans chanting and singing, but for death, not goals.

 Head for the Roman Forum

 If you have enough time after the Colosseum, visit the Roman Forum, an hour is sufficient.
 This quintessential Roman ruin is perhaps the most Roman thing in Rome and is one of the top historic sights in Europe.
 It evokes visions of toga’d philosophers and evil emperors discussing matters of state and law.
 Many online tours and tickets include the Colosseum, Roman Forum and Palatine as a package.

 Day One Evening